ICOS-Carbon-Portal/meta/README.md

 This token is what your software must use to authenticate itself against CP services.
 It has validity period of 100000 seconds (about 27.8 hours).

 Alternatively, the authentication token can be fetched in an automation-friendly way by HTTP-POSTing the username and password as HTML form fields `mail` and `password` to **https://cpauth.icos-cp.eu/password/login**.
-For example, using a popular command-line tool `curl`, it can be done as follows:
+For example, using a popular command-line tool `curl` on Linux, it can be done as follows:

 `$ curl --cookie-jar cookies.txt --data "mail=<user email>&password=<password>" https://cpauth.icos-cp.eu/password/login`

+(please note that if the password contains special characters, such as $ or &amp;, it must be URL-encoded; this can be done for example using `encodeURIComponent()` function of any Web browser's Javascript console)

 The resulting `cookies.txt` file will then contain the authentication cookie token, which can be automatically resent during later requests.
 (Note for developers: the file must be edited if you want to use it for tests against `localhost`).